NikitochkaHrum/Python_homeworks/README.md

 UPD 23.02 model which detects anime lovers

-UPD 12.03 model that detects sarcasm in reddit comments (._.)
+UPD 12.03 model which detects sarcasm in reddit comments (._.)